 #1 REvolution 3 Table Tennis Glue

-But the best bit about The REvolution 3 glue for us is how easy it is to peel off the blade when you want to replace the rubber.
-It leaves it as good as new without and residue whatsoever, just make sure to apply multiple layers.
+But the best bit about The REvolution 3 glue is it’s easy to peel off the blade when you want to replace your rubbers.
+It leaves it as good as new without any residue, which will lengthen the life of your blade.

 #2 Butterfly Free Chack Glue

-#3 JOOLA X-Glue with Green Power
+#3 JOOLA X-Glue Green Power

 #4 Butterfly Free Chack 2 Table Tennis Glue